It may be like long-lasting jet lag, but you can fight back.

 - As with jet lag, it is easier to add hours of rest than subtract them: For jet lag, it's easier to fly west than east; for shift work, it's easier to start your next week of shift work later rather than earlier.

-- Upon awakening, if the sun is still out, head outdoors, take a walk, and try to get some sunshine to try to reset your biological clock.
+- Upon awakening, if the sun is still out, head outdoors, take a walk, and try to get some sunshine to reset your biological clock.
 If there's no sun, inexpensive commercially available full-spectrum light boxes can help.

 - If you feel tired before a night shift, consider a short nap prior to work, or, if possible, a quick nap during lunchtime.